Polish Citizenship Through Your Great-Grandparent

 1951 Citizenship Act (Jan 19, 1951 – 1962)

 The 1951 Act fundamentally changed the framework.
 After January 19, 1951, acquisition of foreign citizenship does NOT automatically cause loss of Polish citizenship.
-Only a formal zwolnienie z obywatelstwa polskiego — a written release decree issued by the Polish Council of State (Rada Państwa) — could trigger loss.
-Most Polish-Americans who naturalized 1951 onward never applied for a zwolnienie; their Polish citizenship was preserved by operation of law.
+The zezwolenie na zmianę obywatelstwa rule governs chain-breaking: Art.
+11 ust.
+1 permitted a Polish citizen to acquire a foreign citizenship only with the state's permission to change citizenship, and ust.
+5 attached loss of the Polish citizenship to that acquisition.
+Art.
+13 is procedural — the Rada Państwa (Council of State) ruled on grants and losses.
+Most Polish-Americans who naturalized 1951 onward never applied for that permission; their Polish citizenship was preserved by operation of law.

 1962 Citizenship Act (1962 – 2009)